hsm207/sycamore/docs/source/tutorials/conversational_memory_with_langchain.md

 import json
 ```

 Now, we’ll create our `ConversationMemoryOpensearchClient` as a subclass of `NamespaceClient`, which is an abstract client class that constructs off of a basic `OpenSearch` client, and provides the functionality to hit any OpenSearch endpoint exposed by a cluster.
-We will define a method for each of the Conversation Memory APIs:
+We will define a method for each of the conversation memory APIs:

 ```python
 class ConversationMemoryOpensearchClient(NamespacedClient):